On A Mallows-type Model For (Ranked) Choices: Analysis of the (Ranked) Choice Model

 Let us conclude this section by providing some theoretical understanding of whether we could recover the ground truth values of $ \pi^\ast $ and $ q $ at least asymptotically.
 Intuitively, this should depend on the ``coverage" of display sets: if only a pair $ \{x,y\} $ is repeatedly, there is no hope of recovering the full ranking $ \pi^\ast $.
 It turns out that the parameters can be recovered as long as every pair is ``covered" by some display set.

-\begin{theorem} The MLE $ (\hat{\pi}, \hat{q}) $ is an consistent estimator if and only if for every pair of items $ \{i,j\} $, there exists a display set $ S $ that includes $ \{i,j\} $ and is displayed infinite many times. \end{theorem} We would like to mention that the coverage condition is fairly mild.
+\begin{theorem} Consider a sequence of display sets $ \{S_t\} $.
+Suppose every pair of items $ \{i,j\} \subseteq [n]$ is displayed infinitely often.
+That is, $ \sum_{t=1}^{T} \mathbf{I} \big\{\{i,j\in S_t\} \big\} \to \infty $ as $ T \to \infty $.
+Then the MLE $ (\hat{\pi}, \hat{q}) = (\hat{\pi}(H_T), \hat{q}(H_T)) $ is an consistent estimator.
+That is, $ (\hat{\pi}, \hat{q}) \to ({\pi}^\ast, q^\ast) $ almost surely as $ T \to \infty $.
+Conversely, if there exists a pair of items $ \{i, j\} $ that is only displayed finitely often, then there exists a tie-breaking rule for MLE so that $ \hat{\pi} \not\to {\pi}^\ast $ with positive probability. \end{theorem} We would like to mention that the coverage condition is fairly mild.
 For example, as long as the full display set is displayed sufficiently many times, the RMJ-implied central ranking can eventually be recovered.
 This stands in contrast to its counterpart in the Mallows model.
 Since the Mallows model does not produce simple choice probabilities, the MLE from choice data is rather difficult to obtain.
-Perhaps the best method to date is by \cite{Antoine2021}, who use a ``Mallows smoothing" heuristic.
+Perhaps the best method to date is by \cite{Antoine2021}, who uses a ``Mallows smoothing" heuristic.
 The following result reveals that the heuristic can be unstable or fail to recover the underlying Mallows parameters even under sufficient coverage of display sets.

 \begin{theorem} Even if all display sets with sizes larger than two are displayed infinite times, the estimator from the Mallows Smoothing heuristic is not consistent. \end{theorem}

 The intuition behind the result above is that Mallows Smoothing needs a ``choice to ranking" step.
 That is, it needs to first find a distribution over rankings, denoted by $ \hat{\lambda} \in \Delta(\Sigma) $, that aggregates into choice probabilities to match the empirical choice probabilities $ \{ \hat{\Pr}(x|S)\} $.
 Formally, it corresponds to solving the system of linear equations